travel agency website designs

 The 10 Best Travel Agency Website Designs

-Let’s not get it twisted – content is king, and the content / tours / travel options provided are almost always the most important factor on the site.
-But if you take two sites with the same level of content quality, it’s no doubt that it’ll be the travel websites’ designs that become the deciding factor for the customer, and the usability of the website that drives conversions and directs traffic.
+Letโ€™s not get it twisted โ€“ content is king, and the tours/travel options provided are almost always the most important factor on the site.
+But if you take two sites with the same level of content quality, there’s no doubt that itโ€™ll be the travel websitesโ€™ designs that become the deciding factor for the customer and the usability of the website that drives conversions and directs traffic.
+This is probably because the average user is more likely to trust a website that looks good and works well.

-Whether you’re marketing villas in Tuscany, hiking trips in Peru, or the opportunity to go kayak fishing in Alaska, your website’s visual appeal is paramount.
+Whether youโ€™re marketing villas in Tuscany, hiking trips in Peru, or offering beach vacations in Bali, your websiteโ€™s visual appeal is paramount.

-We’ve used our experience with these kinds of websites to write this guide on the best tour and travel website designs.
-Finding the best practices and design trends that will help you turn visits into conversions, and possibly even repeat customers.
+Weโ€™ve used our experience with travel industry websites to write this guide on the best tour and travel website designs.
+Finding the best practices and design trends that will help you turn visits into conversions and help you retain your loyal customers.

-Let’s take a closer look.
+Letโ€™s take a closer look.

 Why Tour and Travel Websites Need Amazing Designs

-In addition, there are so many variations on this rule that you could apply to different niches.
-For example, if you’re selling packages aimed at younger travelers on your travel agency website, you’ll most probably want to gear the imagery and design towards the idea of an influencer-style trip.
+In addition, there are so many aspects to consider when picking a design for your website that you could apply to different niches.
+For example, if youโ€™re selling packages aimed at younger travelers on your travel agency website, youโ€™ll most probably want to gear the imagery and design towards the idea of an influencer-style trip.

-If your demographic happens to be pensioners or retirees, then you can communicate the idea of comfort and ease, quickly and without saying a word, using the website design.
+If your demographic happens to be pensioners or retirees, then you can communicate the idea of comfort and ease quickly and without saying a word using the website design.

 Now, this might seem like a lot to get your head around.
-But by analysing what works and what doesn’t on other sites, you can start to get some ideas and direction (like we did on our guide to the best hotel website designs).
-In this guide, that’s what we’re about to do.
+But by analyzing what works and what doesnโ€™t on other sites, you can start to get some ideas and direction (like we did in our guide to the best hotel website designs).
+In this guide, thatโ€™s what weโ€™re about to do.

 Travel Agency Websites: The 10 Best Designs

-Let’s take a look at our ten favorite travel agency website designs, each with something of their own that makes them functional, well-designed, and a pleasure to use.
+Letโ€™s take a look at our ten favorite travel agency website designs, each with something of their own that makes them functional, well-designed, and a pleasure to use.
 Naturally, each of these is a public website.
 So if you know a little about web design, you can use your browser developer tools to take a closer look at the back-end of these designs.

-One note: In the modern-day and age, most websites have some form of interactivity, animation, or movement incorporated into the design.
-These websites are no different, and while we tried to get the best possible images of the features we loved, we’d recommend giving some of them a visit if to try out some of the features for yourself.
+One note: In the modern age, most websites have some form of interactivity, animation, or movement incorporated into the design.
+These websites are no different, and while we tried to get the best possible images of the features we loved, weโ€™d recommend visiting some of them if you want to try out some of the features for yourself.

-Now, let’s start analyzing.
+Now, letโ€™s start analyzing.

 1. Visit Humboldt

-Humboldt County is a wooded area in northern California known for being somewhat of the “Hippy County” of the state (which says a lot).
-It’s known for its redwood forests and remote atmosphere, and their county tourism website does everything to convey and confirm that.
+Humboldt County is a wooded area in northern California known for being somewhat of the โ€œHippy Countyโ€ of the state (which says a lot).
+Itโ€™s known for its redwood forests and remote atmosphere, and their county tourism website does everything to convey and confirm that.

-This is not only great for SEO and user experience but when you combine it with stunning images, you’re leaving the user with a solid memory of what they’ve seen.
-As well as a great impression that won’t soon go away.
+This is not only great for SEO and user experience, but when you combine it with stunning images, youโ€™re leaving the user with a solid memory of what theyโ€™ve seen and a great impression that wonโ€™t soon go away.

 3. Thrillophilia

-Winning Feature: Everything is a CTA and you didn’t even realize it.
+Winning Feature: Everything is a CTA, and you didnโ€™t even realize it.

-However, there’s something about Thrillophilia’s website that we couldn’t quite put our finger on, that makes interacting with it feel ‘guided’ or ‘directed’ in a manner of speaking.
-The best way we can put this in words is to say that nearly everything on the website is a CTA, of some sort.
+However, thereโ€™s something about Thrillophiliaโ€™s website that we couldnโ€™t quite put our finger on that makes interacting with it feel โ€˜guidedโ€™ or โ€˜directedโ€™ in a manner of speaking.
+The best way we can put this in words is to say that nearly everything on the website is a CTA of some sort.

-A CTA (or call-to-action) refers to a web or design element (usually a button, or a link) that prompts you to do something, to continue using the website or app.
-On this website, almost everything works as such – both thanks to color usage (in the buttons, stars, and best-seller tags), and great category buttons.
+A CTA (or call-to-action) refers to a web or design element (usually a button or a link) that prompts you to do something to continue using the website or app.
+On this website, almost everything works as such โ€“ both thanks to color usage (in the buttons, stars, and best-seller tags), and great category buttons.

 Their category buttons are specifically a winner.
-They’re small, rounded images which almost prompt you to “click to enlarge” to see more of the activity or city you’re eyeing.
+Theyโ€™re small, rounded images that almost prompt you to โ€œclick to enlargeโ€ to see more of the activity or city youโ€™re eyeing.

-The user is aware that this will move them to another page, and not simply enlarge the photo.
+The user is aware that this will move them to another page and not simply enlarge the photo.
 But the association makes interaction easy and natural and encourages you to click, click, click on to explore more of the activities they have on offer.

-Sure, you could say the same for a lot of travel and tour websites – the photos often make you want to click on them.
-However, there’s something extremely natural and guided about Thrillophilia that, whether intentional or not, makes the website a memorable breeze to use and navigate.
+Sure, you could say the same for a lot of travel and tour websites โ€“ the photos often make you want to click on them.
+However, thereโ€™s something extremely natural and guided about Thrillophilia that, whether intentional or not, makes the website a memorable breeze to use and navigate.

 Hoping to build your own beautiful travel website?
 Click here to view our web design packages